WasifAli9/Inspect360/replit.md

 # Inspect360 - AI-Powered Building Inspection Platform

 ## Overview
-Inspect360 is a PWA-first building inspection platform designed for Build-to-Rent (BTR) operations.
-Its core purpose is to streamline property management and enhance operational efficiency.
-Key capabilities include role-based access, offline mobile inspections, AI-driven photo analysis and comparison reporting, compliance document tracking with expiry alerts, a dedicated tenant portal, internal maintenance tracking, tenant assignment management, block-level asset inventory filtering, a comprehensive subscription system with multi-currency support and credit-based inspections, and mark-for-review functionality for check-out inspections.
+Inspect360 is a PWA-first AI-powered building inspection platform for Build-to-Rent (BTR) operations.
+It aims to streamline property management and enhance operational efficiency through features like role-based access, offline mobile inspections, AI-driven photo analysis and comparison reporting, compliance document tracking with expiry alerts, a dedicated tenant portal, internal maintenance tracking, block-level asset inventory filtering, and a comprehensive subscription system with multi-currency support and credit-based inspections.
+The platform also includes an AI chatbot with a knowledge base for enhanced user support.

 ## User Preferences
 - Prioritize PWA-first mobile experience